In a writing task, instructors post the criteria describing what students need to submit for peer learning.

 - Submission Method – this defines how students will submit writing in response to this task.
 See the important considerations for review and revision to keep in mind when choosing a submission method, but the two ways students can submit their writing are:

-- Students Compose in Eli – students are given a WYSIWYG box in which they can compose a new text or copy/paste text from an existing source (e.g. Microsoft Word document).
+- Students Compose in Eli – students are given a WYSIWYG box in which they can compose a new text or copy/paste/import text from an existing source (e.g. Microsoft Word document).

 - Students Upload Files to Eli – students upload a single file in response to the task.
 Keep in mind: